dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-02-01-relationships.md

 Another thing that didn't make sense was that although major advancements in computer science were happening from Britons such as Alan Turing or Tim Burners Lee, their commercialization and profit was generated elsewhere.
 Why is this the case?
 I tend to believe it's because of the above...

-I tend to believe that the popular narrative defies the specifics of software as a concept as well as the theory of margins explained in Kristensen's "Innovators Dillema" (LINK).
+I tend to believe that the popular narrative defies the specifics of software as a concept as well as the theory of margins explained in Kristensen's "Innovators Dilemma" (LINK).
 Beginning from the latter it is easier to disposition companies placed in the higher margin disrupting from the lower ones.
 Reason has to do with economies of scale which can create strides in quality.
 This is accelerated on the software field where the additional unit has the margin cost of zero: I don't think that an extra 1 million searches would cost Google anything significant.
 It becomes even more brutal on the era of web and mobile applications, because of the absence of physical media.
 As an illustrative example, let's consider selling books.
 Suppose that someone, chasing the high margins was selling something like medical school textbooks.
 Now suppose that another company was trying to sell to lower margins, like say computer science textbooks but was targeting on volume, which is what Amazon did.
-After some years Amazon would have to build a logistics network, websites that would cope with high volume of visitors etc. After some time, it would be far more easier to assemble a team of specialists and ask them to see how they could sell medical textbooks, by utilising the existing network and resources.
+After some years Amazon would have to build a logistics network, websites that would cope with high volume of visitors etc. After some time, it would be far more easier to assemble a team of specialists and ask them to see how they could sell medical textbooks, by utilizing the existing network and resources.
 That's far more easier than our imaginary high margin company trying to sell other stuff in order to survive.
 We can think of or remember many other examples.

 Ending the prolonged introduction: positioning your software company as a consultancy is something that can easily kill it.
 But also this seems to be the preferred option for UK businesses...
 Why?